 Without these labels present, the Experiment panel does not work, since there are no experiments to work with.

-If the necessary setup in CJA data views has not been completed, you will receive this message before you can proceed: “Please configure the experiment and variant dimensions in Data Views”.
+If the necessary setup in Customer Journey Analytics data views has not been completed, you will receive this message before you can proceed: “Please configure the experiment and variant dimensions in Data Views”.

 Configure the panel input settings.

 |Experiment||A set of variations on an experience that were exposed to end users in order to determine which is best to keep in perpetuity.
 An experiment is made up of two or more variants, one of which is considered the control variant.
 This setting is pre-populated with the dimensions that have been labeled with the Experiment label in data views, and the last 3 months’ worth of experiment data.|